Empowering Women in the Workplace

 Panelist: Christine Lagarde

-In 2020, Lagarde was ranked the second most influential woman in the world by Forbes and has been named by TIME as one of the 100 most influential people in the world.
-Christine Lagarde was named Officier in the Légion d'honneur in April 2012 and Commandeur dans l’ordre national du mérite in May 2021.
+She has also been recognised by TIME as one of the 100 most influential people in the world.
+She was named Officer in the French Order of the Legion of Honor in April 2012 and Commander in the National Order of Merit in May 2021.

 Panelist: Priyanthi Fernando